NiamiTV/KeyShine/README.md

 ## Installation

 1. Unzip the release archive and place the KSPLogiRGB folder in your KSP GameData directory.
 2. Download Logitech GHub and create a profile that is linked to your KSP install.
+Set all keys to black so there is no interference with the add on.
 3. Start KSP and witness the awesomeness of highlighted function keys while kerbaling through space

 ## Todo